Greek potato salad made with a refreshing herby and lemony dressing. Tossed with Kalamata olives, cucumbers, parsley, and feta cheese.

 - Olive oil- extra virgin, use the highest quality you can find.

 - Lemon- fresh lemon juiced and zested.
 Don't use bottled.

 - Red wine vinegar- white wine or apple cider vinegar will work.

 - Garlic- fresh is best, but granulated will do too.

 - Parsley- or try fresh oregano, dill, rosemary, thyme, or mint.

-- Dried dill and oregano- use 1/2 tsp dried or 2 tsp fresh.
+- Dried dill and oregano- use ½ teaspoon dried or 2 teaspoon fresh.

 How to Make this Delicious Salad

 - Boil the potatoes in salted water until just tender.
 Mine took 10 minutes.
 Drain and set aside.

 - Mix the dressing and toss it with the potatoes and remaining ingredients.
 Serve warm, at room temperature, or chilled!